Muhammad-Junaid23/AI-powered-Media-Saas-App/README.md

 - Shadcn
 - TailwindCSS

-## <a name="features">🔋 Features</a>
+## ✨ Features

-👉 **Authentication and Authorization**: Secure user access with registration, login, and route protection.
+- **Authentication and Authorization**: Secure user access with registration, login, and route protection.

-👉 **Community Image Showcase**: Explore user transformations with easy navigation using pagination
+- **Community Gallery**: A public gallery featuring transformed images with pagination for easy browsing

-👉 **Advanced Image Search**: Find images by content or objects present inside the image quickly and accurately
+- **Advanced Image Search**: Find images by content or objects present inside the image quickly and accurately

-👉 **Image Restoration**: Revive old or damaged images effortlessly
+- **Image Restoration**: Revive old or damaged images effortlessly

-👉 **Image Recoloring**: Customize images by replacing objects with desired colors easily
+- **Image Recoloring**: Customize images by replacing objects with desired colors easily

-👉 **Image Generative Fill**: Fill in missing areas of images seamlessly
+- **Image Generative Fill**: Fill in missing areas of images seamlessly

-👉 **Object Removal**: Clean up images by removing unwanted objects with precision
+- **Object Removal**: Clean up images by removing unwanted objects with precision

-👉 **Background Removal**: Extract objects from backgrounds with ease
+- **Background Removal**: Extract objects from backgrounds with ease

-👉 **Download Transformed Images**: Save and share AI-transformed images conveniently
+- **Download Transformed Images**: Save and share AI-transformed images conveniently

-👉 **Transformed Image Details**: View details of transformations for each image
+- **Transformed Image Details**: View details of transformations for each image

-👉 **Transformation Management**: Control over deletion and updates of transformations
+- **Transformation Management**: Control over deletion and updates of transformations

-👉 **Credits System**: Earn or purchase credits for image transformations
+- **Credits System**: Earn or purchase credits for image transformations

-👉 **Profile Page**: Access transformed images and credit information personally
+- **Profile Page**: Access transformed images and credit information personally

-👉 **Credits Purchase**: Securely buy credits via Stripe for uninterrupted use
+- **Credits Purchase**: Securely buy credits via Stripe for uninterrupted use

-👉 **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface
+- **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## 🤸 Quick Start

 Follow these steps to set up the project locally on your machine.